XingxingHuang/Machine_Learning_Practices/project-Competition-User_Profile_Raw_Search_Terms/readme.md

 * Use other trained model instead of fit myself
 After I read the transfer learning, I am thinking why should I train the word2vec myself.
 There are many studies to fit model with larger documentations and could help a lot.
 One model is from google [word2vec](https://code.google.com/archive/p/word2vec/)

 * Make more data cleaning to get better features in the step of wordcut, choose stop words.
+Some of the words are meaningless and won't help to build user profile.
+I can builder a better list of stop words.
 Now I only tried to search the meaning of search terms, there are other features can be extracted manually.
+When I campare the length, I found high educated people could use more space in there seach terms.
+This has not been included in my current version.

 * Use XGBoost or Neural Network models.